-The diagnosis of FAHN may be suspected in individuals with the onset of hallmark features in the first or second-decade: spasticity, ataxia, dystonia, optic atrophy, eye movement abnormalities early in the disease course and progressive intellectual impairment and seizures later in the disease course.
-Spastic paraplegia or quadriplegia and pyramidal tract signs, dysarthria (difficulty pronouncing words), and dysphagia (difficulty swallowing) are other features.
+The diagnosis of FAHN may be suspected in individuals with the onset of hallmark features in the first or second decade: spasticity, ataxia, dystonia, optic atrophy, eye movement abnormalities early in the disease course and progressive intellectual impairment and seizures later in the disease course.
+Other features are spastic paraplegia or quadriplegia and pyramidal tract signs (problems, such as spasticity, caused by dysfunction of the motor neurons that originate in the cerebral cortex and terminate in the spinal cord); dysarthria (difficulty pronouncing words); and dysphagia (difficulty swallowing).

-Note: Fewer than 30 individuals with FAHN have been reported; the phenotype is likely to expand as more cases are ascertained, and thus the designation of any phenotypic feature as ‘hallmark’ may be premature.
+Note: Because very few individuals with FAHN have been documented, the phenotype (disease characteristics) is likely to expand as more cases are ascertained, and thus the designation of any phenotypic feature as ‘hallmark’ may be premature.

 Evaluations Following Initial Diagnosis